jfrog/SwampUp2022/SUP016-Automate_everything_with_the_JFrog_CLI/lab-1/README.md

     - Select the repository class (press Tab for options): `local`
     - Select the repository's package type (press Tab for options): `npm`
     - You can type ":x" at any time to save and exit.
-    - Select the next configuration key (press Tab for options): `projectKey`
-    - Insert the value for projectKey > `maharshi`
     - Select the next configuration key (press Tab for options): `repoLayoutRef`
     - Insert the value for repoLayoutRef (press Tab for options): > `npm-default`
     - Select the next configuration key (press Tab for options): `xrayIndex`